Donating to the Department of Neurosurgery

 - Publicly traded stocks or bonds make excellent gifts and easily can be transferred to the Department of Neurosurgery.
 If the securities have appreciated, you not only receive the benefit of the full fair market value as a charitable income tax deduction, but you also avoid the capital gains tax if you have owned the securities for more than one year.
 For assistance with a stock transfer, please contact the Wayne State University Fund Office at (313) 577-2263 or e-mail email@example.com.

 - A bequest in a will or trust stipulates that the entire amount or a percentage of your estate be given to the department after your lifetime.
 Your bequest may be designated to a specific program, faculty endowment, or scholarship; it may also be unrestricted and used where needed most.
 Gifts from your estate to the Department of Neurosurgery are exempt from estate tax.

 - Life-income gifts provide income to a donor and/or another individual, such as a spouse.
 The donor realizes income tax savings for the year the gift is given to the department.
 A charitable gift annuity, for example, provides a guaranteed income for a spouse or other loved one, and a deferred income gift annuity provides you with additional retirement income.
 At the end of the beneficiary's lifetime(s), the remainder is transferred to the department.

 - Retirement fund assets would be heavily taxed if given to an individual.
-After your lifetime, the remainder of your retirement fund can be assigned to the Department of Neurological Surgery as an unrestricted gift, or designated for a faculty endowment or student scholarship.
+After your lifetime, the remainder of your retirement fund can be assigned to the Department of Neurosurgery as an unrestricted gift, or designated for a faculty endowment or student scholarship.

 - Charitable lead trusts provide income to the department over a set number of years and then transfer assets to children or other individual(s) named by the donor.
 This plan enables heirs to receive assets while minimizing taxes.